playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 Undoubtably you're looking at this snippet of code and wondering what `ng-template` is doing here.

-The [long answer is complicated and may involve more experience with Angular than you currently have](https://unicorn-utterances.com/posts/angular-templates-start-to-source) — We encourage a read after this course.
+The long answer is a bit complicated and might distract from the current focus of this chapter — [We will answer this further in our "Content Reference" chapter](/posts/content-reference#ng-templates).

-Luckily, the short answer is as simple as: "An `ng-template` is a bit of HTML that you can assign to an in-template variable for Angular to use in conditional statements and a few other places."
+The short answer is as simple as: "An `ng-template` is a bit of HTML that you can assign to an in-template variable for Angular to use in conditional statements and a few other places."

 With this known, we can explain that the syntax looks something like this: